Agile project management: A beginner's guide

 As with any other methodology, agile is not well-suited for every project, sufficient due diligence is always recommended to identify the best methodology for each unique situation.

-- Throughout the development process, agile favors the developers, project teams and customer goals, but not necessarily the end user's experience.
+- Throughout the development process, agile favours the developers, project teams and customer goals, but not necessarily the end user's experience.

-- Due to its less formal and more flexible processes, agile may not always be easily absorbed within larger more traditional organizations.
+- Due to its less formal and more flexible processes, agile may not always be easily absorbed within larger more traditional organisations.

 Can agile be combined with other methodologies?